Integration of Root-knot Nematode Resistant Pepper Cultivars into an Organic and Sustainable Production System in Florida

 • Production Systems: organic agriculture

-Consumer preference is growing in organic field production of vegetables, especially tomato, peppers, and cucurbits.
-In Florida, organic production of peppers involves crop rotation with squash and soil amendment with compost.
-These practices are critical for various aspects of sustainability that address soil management and soil-borne plant parasitic nematodes.
-Optimization of management practices can reduce limitations of crop productivity by plant parasitic root-knot nematodes (RKNs; Meloidogyne spp.).
-Although studies demonstrate that compost can suppress RKN, many aspects of how compost does this lack experimental verification.
-The use of RKN resistant vegetable varieties provides an alternative method to chemical nematicides and is suitable for organic production.
-Therefore, the benefits of using RKN resistant varieties include increasing yield of the respective crop and reducing RKN population densities.
-RKN resistant pepper varieties are available for commercial production, but there is a scarce genetic diversity regarding resistance conferred against this pathogen.
+Consumer preference is growing in organic field production of vegetables, including peppers.
+However, a major challenge for organic production is managing diseases, including root-knot caused by the southern root-knot nematode (RKN; Meloidogyne incognita).
+Since chemical nematicides are severely limited in organic production, two primary methods for production involves deploying resistant cultivars and amending the soil.
+RKN resistant pepper cultivars are available for commercial production, but currently there is a scarce genetic diversity regarding resistance conferred against this pathogen.
 The objective of this work is to test RKN resistant pepper cultivars with value for improving productivity of organic operations.
-We propose to test the impacts of integrating an advanced inbred variety of pepper (‘UFRJ107(6)A3’, named ‘Ruby’) into production involving crop rotation with squash in which compost application is used as a tool to both suppress RKNs and improve soil fertility.
+We propose to test the impacts of integrating an advanced inbred line of pepper (‘UFRJ107(6)A3’, named ‘Ruby’) into production in a pesticide-free system, in which compost application is used as a tool to both suppress RKNs and improve soil fertility.
 Gaining insight into the range of pepper host resistance as a supplement to cultural management practices involving organic amendments will be valuable for providing research-based recommendations to vegetable growers in the Southern United States.

 1) Evaluate productivity of pepper cultivars differing in RKN resistance when integrated with soil organic amendment treatments in RKN-infested plots to measure effectiveness of genetic resistance under field conditions.

 Field trials will be conducted at the University of Florida Plant Science and Research Education Unit (PSREU) located in Citra, Florida.
 They will be maintained in areas reserved for organic production research.
 Soil samples will be collected at the beginning and end of field trials to determine rate of change in RKN population density.
-The efficacy of organic amendments, with or without RKN resistant pepper varieties, for the control of RKN will be tested and measured through plant productivity and susceptibility to RKN.
-Pepper plant productivity will be measured by analysis of early and total fruit yield, fruit quality parameters, and plant nutrition during early vegetative and 50% flowering stages.
-Pepper plant roots will be evaluated for levels of RKN galling at the time of harvest to measure effectiveness of resistance.
-Organic amendment’s nutrient content, water holding capacity and culturable bacterial counts will be determined before application.
+The efficacy of organic amendments, with or without RKN resistant pepper varieties, for the management of RKN will be tested and measured through plant productivity and susceptibility to RKN.
+Pepper plant productivity will be measured by analysis of total fruit yield at time of harvest, fruit quality parameters, and plant nutrition during early vegetative and 50% flowering stages.
+Pepper plant roots will be evaluated for levels of RKN galling and rate of reproduction at the time of harvest to measure effectiveness of resistance.

 The work is intended to address issues of pepper cultivar selection with relevance to economic loss due to RKN infection.
 Also, it will address the effect of organic amendment on both pepper plant productivity and level of RKN disease in susceptible pepper cultivars.
 This objective includes dissemination of information through extension outreach, conference presentations and research publications in refereed journals.